 - The industry funding model allocates regulatory costs to each subsector based on ASIC's actual reported regulatory costs we expend for each subsector.
-The levy will be calculated after we finalise our regulatory costs for the financial year and invoiced in the following financial year. - Our forecast for our 2020-21 regulatory costs that will be recovered via industry funding levies is \$359.6 million.
+The levy will be calculated after we finalise our regulatory costs for the financial year and invoiced in the following financial year. - See Table 2 for our forecast regulatory costs that will be recovered via industry funding levies.
 This amount includes operating expenditure (excluding depreciation, amortisation and fee-for-service activities), plus adjustments for other items (including allowance for capital expenditure). - ASIC uses a cost recovery model for calculating the cost of our regulatory activities.
 Costs are allocated to each subsector and activity as a direct or indirect cost.